jgilles118/kotlin-journey/README.md

 - [ ] [Deploy to Kubernetes, Amazon EC2, or Amazon ECS using Auto Deploy](https://docs.gitlab.com/ee/topics/autodevops/requirements.html)
 - [ ] [Use pull-based deployments for improved Kubernetes management](https://docs.gitlab.com/ee/user/clusters/agent/)
 - [ ] [Set up protected environments](https://docs.gitlab.com/ee/ci/environments/protected_environments.html)

-# Editing this README

-Thank you to [makeareadme.com](https://www.makeareadme.com/) for this template.

-## Suggestions for a good README
-Every project is different, so consider which of these sections apply to yours.
-The sections used in the template are suggestions for most open source projects.
-Also keep in mind that while a README can be too long and detailed, too long is better than too short.
-If you think your README is too long, consider utilizing another form of documentation rather than cutting out information.

 ## Name
 Choose a self-explaining name for your project.